 CIBIL Score, CIBIL Score Check, CIBIL Score Check Online, CIBIL Score Report Online.
 Good news for rural loan seekers as CSC ties up with TransUnion.

-Get your CIBIL Report with CoDesk Venture Common Service Center Varthur.
+Get your CIBIL Report with CoDesk Venture.
 CSC special purpose vehicle of the Ministry of Electronics and IT, has partnered with TransUnion CIBIL Limited.
 India’s credit rating agency, to provide consumers CIBIL Score.
-Through its network of over 3.61 lakh Common Service Center (CSC) across the country.

 A CIBIL score is essentially an assessment of an individual’s creditworthiness.
 And financial health which is use as an indicator for providing loans and credit services.

-To get the CIBIL Score through CSC.
+To get the CIBIL Score through CoDesk Venture.
 Customers will go through an authentication mechanism supported by Aadhaar OTP and Biometric.
-Post successful authentication, the VLE (Village Level Entrepreneur).
-Can access the CIBIL Credit Bureau Database through the Digital Seva Portal.
-And check the available information about the customer and download the report.
+Post successful authentication we can access the CIBIL Credit Bureau Database and check the available information about the customer and download the report.

 Presently when a customer applies for a loan.
 The bank verifies the CIBIL Score before approving or rejecting the loan requests.
 But with the score being available even before approaching the bank.
 A customer would be able to get a fair idea about the likelihood of approval or rejection of loan.
 This also makes the process more transparent and supports the bank in taking decisions about loan cases.